opus1993/pubrepo/content/post/2021-06-09-data-evangelist-part-14/index.md

 I am re-stating some of the points from an [earlier post](https://jimgruman.netlify.app/post/2021-03-26-data-evangelist-part-5/) because C-suites (CEO/CIO/CFO/CTO...) are absolutely overwhelmed by powerpoint hand-wavers.

-The data science has team has evidence and robust, rigorous processes, and as such are the most powerful strategic practitioners in the enterprise.
+In contrast, the data science team has evidence and robust, rigorous processes, and as such are the most powerful strategic practitioners in the enterprise.
 Each data scientist is at the rare intersection of evidentiary, experimentally driven thesis and execution.

 🚨 sarcasm ahead 🚨